whiteh4cker-tr/Seasons/README.md

 -   Husks will spawn instead of zombies

 -   Removes flowers that were spawned during the Spring season when a chunk loads.
+-   Increases the spawn rate of jungle animals (Parrots, Ocelots, and Pandas) by 30%.

 ![autumn](https://i.imgur.com/0ePOSSK.png)

 -   Gives mobs a 20% chance to spawn with a Carved Pumpkin on their head.
 -   Removes any Sweet Berry Bushes that might have spawned in previous seasons.

+-   Increases the spawn rate of Mooshrooms, Frogs, and Foxes by 30%.
+-   Spawns mushroom patches.

 ![winter](https://imgur.com/4vpOXyN.png)